 This summary may not contain all of the information that may be important to you.
-You should read this summary together with the entire prospectus, including the "Risk Factors" section, and the documents incorporated by reference into this prospectus, including the more detailed information in the financial statements and the accompanying notes contained in our annual report on Form 10-K for the year ended December 31, 2002 and in our quarterly reports on Form 10-Q for the quarters ended March 31, 2003, June 30, 2003 and September 30, 2003.
+You should read this summary together with the entire prospectus, including the "Risk Factors" section, and the documents incorporated by reference into this prospectus, including the more detailed information in the financial statements and the accompanying notes contained in our annual report on Form 10-K for the year ended December 31, 2003 and our quarterly report on Form 10-Q for the quarter ended March 31, 2004.
 For ease of reference, throughout this prospectus, we use the terms "we", "us" and "our" to refer to Nu Skin Enterprises, Inc. and, unless it is otherwise evident from the context, its subsidiaries.